News

 10 June 2025

-In June 2025, national partners of the “Local Learning Communities for Women’s and Girls’ Health (CLEFS)” project gathered to mark the official close of this major initiative.
-This milestone event was an opportunity to recognize the unwavering commitment of all those involved and to celebrate the achievements of the past five years.
+In June 2025, national partners of the “Local Learning Communities for Women’s and Girls’ Health (CLEFS)” project came together to mark the official clonclusion of this major initiative.
+This milestone event was an opportunity to recognize the unwavering dedication of everyone involved and to celebrate the achievements of the past five years.

 An Innovative and Inclusive Approach to Women’s and Girls’ Health

-Launched in 2020, the CLEFS project was implemented by a consortium led by Santé Monde, in collaboration with Cégep de Saint-Jérôme and the University of Sherbrooke.
-Funded by the Government of Canada with a contribution of CAD 21.2 million, the project aimed to reach 1.5 million direct and indirect beneficiaries across Mali.
+Launched in 2020, the CLEFS project was led by a consortium headed by Santé Monde, in collaboration with Cégep de Saint-Jérôme and the University of Sherbrooke.
+Funded by the Government of Canada with a contribution of CAD 21.2 million, the project aimed to reach 1.5 million people across Mali.

-Building on the achievements of the previous DÉCLIC project (2010–2018), CLEFS developed a unique approach focused on:
+Building on the success of the previous DÉCLIC project (2010–2018), CLEFS developed a unique approach focused on:

 Tangible Results

-In the regions of Bamako, Kayes, Koulikoro, Ségou, and Sikasso, communities witnessed real change.
-Many women and girls, particularly in rural areas, now have improved access to sexual and reproductive health services and rights, including family planning and cervical cancer screening.
+In the regions of Bamako, Kayes, Koulikoro, Ségou, and Sikasso, communities experienced real change.
+Many women and girls, particularly in rural areas, now have better access to sexual and reproductive health and rights services, including family planning and cervical cancer screening.

-The project team and partners are proud of the significant progress made.
+The project team and its partners are proud of the significant progress made.
 Key outcomes include:

 Collective Resilience in the Face of Challenges

-The project unfolded in a complex context, shaped by the COVID-19 pandemic and ongoing security challenges.
-Thanks to the dedication of teams and partners, CLEFS adapted and maintained essential activities while collaboratively identifying sustainable solutions to strengthen the resilience of health systems.
+The project unfolded in a complex environment, shaped by the COVID-19 pandemic and ongoing security challenges.
+Thanks to the dedication of its team and partners, CLEFS adapted and maintained essential activities while working collaboratively to identify sustainable solutions that strengthen the resilience of the health system.

-Although the project is coming to an end, its legacy endures.
-The structures established, professionals trained, and partnerships forged form a strong foundation for continued efforts to improve women’s and girls’ health in Mali.
+Although the project has come to an end, its legacy lives on.
+The structures established, professionals trained, and partnerships built provide a strong foundation for continued progress in women’s and girls’ health in Mali.

-The CSCom-U centers will continue to serve communities, supported by skilled and committed teams, more inclusive governance bodies, and highly motivated Women Users’ Committees (CFUs).
+The CSCom-Us will continue to serve their communities, supported by skilled and committed teams, more inclusive governance structures, and highly motivated Women Users’ Committees (CFUs).

-For Dr. Bayo Coulibali, Technical Director of the CSCom-U in Konobougou, the CLEFS project sparked genuine enthusiasm among partners and catalyzed lasting positive change for Mali’s population:
+For Dr. Bayo Coulibaly, Technical Director of the CSCom-U in Konobougou, the CLEFS project sparked genuine enthusiasm among partners and catalyzed lasting, positive change for Mali’s population:

-The conclusion of the CLEFS project thus marks the end of a chapter, but also the beginning of a new era, where the achievements of these five years of investment will continue to bear fruit in Malian communities.
+The conclusion of the CLEFS project thus marks the end of a chapter, but also the beginning of a new era, one in which the achievements of the past five years will continue to bear fruit in Malian communities.

 Santé Monde extends its heartfelt thanks to its team in Mali, Cégep de Saint-Jérôme, the University of Sherbrooke, and Global Affairs Canada for their unwavering support.
-Special tribute is paid to all Malian partners—ministries, training institutions, health facilities, and local communities—whose steadfast commitment was at the heart of CLEFS’s success.
+Special thanks to our Malian partners—ministries, training institutions, health facilities, and local communities—whose steadfast commitment was at the heart of CLEFS’s success.

 Learn more about CLEFS, a project funded by the Government of Canada through Global Affairs Canada.